 For each of the departure and destination points, the path underfoot wants to be a collecting point for one or more people to come together to begin and end their journey.
 These are the places where an extralarge stepping-stone or a small deck or patio create a space to pause, where you can decide whether you want to proceed, or put on your lipstick, or observe who the guests are, before moving on (image 3).

 The path that links the two points is where a designer’s choreography of the visitor’s experience really shines.
 Some of us prefer a predictable path that lets us walk through a garden space without having to cast our eyes downward to see where we’re going (image 4).
 Others, like me, prefer to mix up the stones so that you need to look down and move between big and small or long and short stones (image 5).

 Where I place a large stone on which you can plant both feet usually indicates that there’s an interesting plant or object nearby or a handsome view of the house ahead.
-Sometimes, I’ll take simple squares of 24" x 24" bluestone and “play” with them, keeping some square to the house and turning others on the diagonal to make a dynamic visitor experience (Image 6).
+Sometimes I’ll take simple squares of 24-inch by 24-inch bluestone and “play” with them, keeping some square to the house and turning others on the diagonal to make a dynamic visitor experience (image 6).
 In our design for this contemporary house west of Boston, plants intertwine gracefully around the square stones of a well-designed path, enticing visitors to take delight in and savor the garden journey that you choreographed just for them.